TEAM 2 TRAFFIC: Wednesday Morning Commute

 Welcome to your Team 2 Traffic morning commute guide.
 This story will be updated as traffic occurs in and around the capital area to help you know what to expect on the roads each day.

-- 5:45 a.m.: Accident in Baton Rouge on Airline Hwy NB at Winbourne Ave; 2 left lanes blocked
+5:45a: Accident in Baton Rouge on Airline Hwy NB at Winbourne Ave; 2 left lanes blocked; CLEARED

+6:50a: Accident.
+Right Shoulder blocked in LSU on I 10 EB at Dalrymple Dr/LSU/Exit 156B, stop and go traffic back to LA-1/Port Allen/Plaquemine/Exit 153; CLEARED

+7a: Accident.
+LA 16 at Highwater Road in French Settlement; Road shut down

 More News